 The use of wire floored cages, including wire shelves or balconies, has been implicated as a cause of bumblefoot.
 Many decent rat cages have upper levels made from wire mesh.
 Owners should consider covering wire balconies with a solid surface (e.g. wood, vinyl, plexiglass, plastic needlepoint canvas, blankets, towels, fleece).
 However, even rats kept on solid flooring can get bumblefoot, and a new theory has developed that exposure to urine pooled on solid floors (especially plastic) may also contribute to the problem.
 Therefore, it is important to keep all cage surfaces clean and dry.
 No matter the cage materials, frequent and thorough cage cleaning appears to be the best defense.

-Another potential problem with wire cages is their bar spacing.
+One potential problem with wire cages is their bar spacing.
 Some of the best rat cages are actually designed for ferrets and can have quite widely spaced bars.
 This can be a problem for young rats and small females, who may be able to squeeze through the bars, leaving them free to get into all kinds of rattie trouble when no one is watching.

 One solution is to have different cages for the age of your rats.
 Young rats can start off with a smaller home, with more suitable bars and grow into their adult home.
 This has the added benefit of being less overwhelming if your new rats are particularly young and may find moving into a large home daunting.
 It may be a costly solution, but if you find a lovely large cage that is not suitable for the size of your rats and you don’t mind the expense then it is an option.
 You will still need to choose a cage that has plenty of room for your young rats as they have large amounts of energy to burn and cramping them into a small hamster cage will stunt their development.

 I have also seen people cover the cage with a layer of chicken wire to keep small rats in, and then removing the wire once the rats can no longer fit through the bars.
 Be careful to keep sharp edges away from rats and your hands as well!

 Many people are unaware of which types of bedding should/should not be used.